SUNET/canvas-search-replace/README.md

 ## Usage

-### Prerequisites
+### Tables from Canvas data dump

 Sync and unpack the following tables from Canvas Data dump:

-1. wiki_page_dim.txt
+1. wiki_page_dim
-2. wiki_page_fact.txt
+2. wiki_page_fact
-3. group_dim.txt
+3. group_dim
-4. course_dim.txt
+4. course_dim

-Move the files to `data/`
+Move the txt-files to `data/`
+Canvas Data Schema Documentation: https://portal.inshosteddata.com/docs

+### Define your substitutions

 Create `substitutions.js` in `data/`.
-It's a javascript with the search and replace operations you wish to do.
+It's a javascript file with the search and replace operations you wish to do.
 Syntax:

 ```js
 export const data = [